firstnewtonlaw/Endpoints/TermsOfService.md

 ## Terms of Service (TOS)
 Last Updated: 10/13/2024 (MM/DD/YYYY)

-These Terms of Use govern your use of the Element Discord application (“Element”) provided by lolorangelol & worldtoview.
+These Terms of Use govern your use of the Element Discord application (“Element”) provided by lolorangelol & gatewayconnection.
 By accessing or using Element, you agree to be bound by these Terms of Use.
 If you do not agree with any part of these terms, you may not use Element.

 ### Conditions: